Mahmut Aslani earned his Ph.D. in Nuclear Technology from Ege University, on the thorium

 have been in modeling molten salt nuclear fuel systems from both extant information

 and her DSC measurements.
-Dr. Johnson completed her work at UofSC and is now a post-doctoral
+After completing her work at UofSC Johnson took a position

 Vancho Kocevski, Post-Doctoral Fellow